 The development of the ability to involve and engage in profitable activities that benefits a person and the broader society is the definition of economic empowerment.

 By becoming able to engage in economic activity, the person stops depending on other individuals or agencies for his or her own primary needs.
 This is mastering the art of living.

 He moves out of the welfare programs and similar agencies that focus on giving a man a fish and taking care of his hunger for a day.

-Economic activity is an activity that involves making, providing, buying or selling of goods or services.
-It is an activity that requires exchange of money.
+Economic activity is an activity that involves making, providing, buying, or selling goods or services.
+It is an activity that requires an exchange of money.

 The person who is involved in an economic activity either earns money or pays money.
 The only expectation from the activity is that it has to follow the rules of the land and all the transactions have to be transparent to the government agencies.

 The activity could be selling homemade pastries or maneuvering an airplane.
 It could be writing articles for a website or owning a laundromat.